June 27, 2025

 SUSTAINABLE SOLUTION

-“In lieu of site challenges, the Oldcastle team designed an exceptionally large stormwater treatment devices that will provide the performance and reliability required for many years to come.”
+“In the face of a challenging site, the Oldcastle team designed an exceptionally large custom stormwater treatment system that will provide the performance and reliability required for many years to come.”

 Oldcastle Infrastructure